AltUser44/Gpt-Mobileapp/README.md

 **Gpt-Mobileapp**
 -------------------------------------------------------------

-Is a ChatGPT-powered social networking application designed to revolutionize how users interact with AI.
+ChatGPT-powered social networking application designed to revolutionize how users interact with AI.
 This app enables real-time chatting with AI-driven responses, customizable chatbot personalities, and advanced interaction configurations. this project provides insights into building cutting-edge applications with React Native.